pymor/pymor/docs/source/technical_overview.rst

    referenced object changes without their knowledge.
 2. The state of an immutable object is determined by the states of the objects that lead to the creation of the object.
-This property is used in pyMOR to create |state ids| for immutable objects which are used as keys pyMOR's
+This property is used in pyMOR to create |state ids| for immutable objects which are used as keys in pyMOR's
    |caching| backends.

 A class can be made immutable in pyMOR by deriving from |ImmutableInterface|,